dor-fvtt-released-modules/combat-tracker-effect-tooltips/README.md

 ![Preview](https://raw.githubusercontent.com/dor-fvtt-released-modules/combat-tracker-effect-tooltips/master/preview-v10.jpg)

+### Duplicate Icons
+By default, if multiple Active Effects share the same icon Foundry will only display that icon once in the Combat Tracker.
+This module will add a tooltip that lists all effects that use that icon.

+In this version, however, I've added a 'Duplicate Icons' setting.
+If enabled, the module will attempt to instead duplicate the icon in the combat tracker so that each effect has its own icon (and tooltip).
+This has gotten relatively little testing, and almost certainly will cause issues with some game system or module or something.
+If that happens, just disable the setting and file a bug - I'll try to fix it.

 ## Credit
 This is a fork of [the original](https://github.com/schultzcole/FVTT-Combat-Tracker-Effects-Tooltips) by [Cole Schultz](https://github.com/schultzcole) - thanks to him for this useful little module.